andreaskaempf/adventofcode/2024/README.md

   two path points, plus the length of the shortcut itself, to get the new distance.

+* **Day 21**: to do

+* **Day 22 (Go)**: Use an arcane series of calculations to calculate the next 2000 "secret numbers" starting with first for each of about 1600 players.
+For Part 1, add up the 2000th numbers.
+For Part 2, find optimal revenue that can be achieved, by deriving price from last digit of each secret number, the delta from each subsequent pair, and finding a sequence of four price changes common to all players, such that the revenue from that player is the price at the end of the first occurrence of the sequence.
+Used brute force, runs in about 2 minutes in Go.

 To compile and run a **Go** program
 * Change into the directory with the program
 * `go mod init day01`  (*only if go.mod does not yet exist*)